TxMat/Google2/Readme.md

 When in simple output mode,
 the results will be displayed in a simplified table with only the body and the score of the document.

+__Note__ : The search engine ONLY searches in the body of the documents.
+The title and the URL are not taken into account.
+This means that reddit posts that are images or videos will not be found by the search engine.

 ## Tweaking

 ### Search Algorithm Strength